binnes/esp8266Workshop/en/part4/TRAINING.md

 **Part 4** - [Watson Studio](STUDIO.md) - [**Training Data**](TRAINING.md) - [Notebooks](JUPYTER.md) - [ESP8266 model](MODEL.md)
 ***

+## Lab Objectives

+In this section we will create the training data needed to train a model.
+You will learn:

+- How to format data into an appropriate format for training
+- How to capture the data required to create the data model
+- How to reset the database if invalid data has been captured

 # Create training data

-In this section we will create the training data needed to train a model.

 To train the model we need to identify 2 different situations: